 And God looked at all that he had made, and he saw that it was good.

-There was evening and there was morning, the fourth day.
+"And there was evening and there was morning, the fourth day."

 And God looked at all that he had made, and it was wonderfully good.

-There was evening and there was morning, now the fifth day had come and gone.
+"And there was evening and there was morning, the fifth day."

-Then God said, "Let there be animals upon the earth!"
+The sixth day was ready to begin.
+God said, "Let there be animals upon the earth of every kind!"
 God made giraffes, and zebras, and lions and tigers and bears.
 He made moose with great big antlers, and little gophers and chipmunks and squirrels.
 He made monkeys swinging through the trees and giant gorillas sitting in the forests eating bananas.
 He made huge elephants, and he made hippopotamuses rolling around in the mud.
 How did God think of all those things?!